idiom/IRScripts/README.md

 IRScripts
 =========

-A collection of scripts mainly for Incident Response.
+Collection of Incident Response scripts.

 #Scripts#

- * ffhistory.py - Parse Firefox browser history.
+ * bhistory.py  - Parse Firefox or Chrome browser history.
  * ipquery.py   - Query VT for information on the IP.